junlinguo/CellViT-Kidney/README.md

 - CellViT github: this forked repo or [link](https://github.com/TIO-IKIM/CellViT)
 - This repo is based on the paper [TBD]

-## Paper Experiment: Finetune CellViT256 (HVNet Decoder) on PanNuke Dataset
+## Paper Experiment: Finetune CellViT256 on PanNuke Dataset

 **Objective:**
 - Nuclei instance segmentation